arbindo/mimock/CONTRIBUTING.md

 ./mvnw -ntp clean initialize verify -P startDatabase -P coverage -Dspring.config.location=classpath:/application.yml
 ```

+**End-to-end tests**

+Any breaking change to the UI or backend will need changes to the existing e2e test suites.
+To run the e2e tests locally, follow [these instructions](https://github.com/arbindo/mimock/blob/main/e2e/README.md)

+## Raising a Pull Request

+To push your development contributions to mimock, fork this repo and commit your changes to a new branch in the forked repo.
+Once the changes are finalized, raise a PR to the `main` branch of this repo.
+The following are some guidelines to get the PRs reviewed with ease

+- Ensure the commit messages state the change precisely
+- Add the area of change as a prefix to the PR. `E.g: UI: Fix user sorting order`
+- Ensure that supporting test cases (unit tests or e2e tests) are in place
+- The PR will go through code review from the maintainers.
+If the PR needs quick attention, then tag `@maintainers` in the discussions

 ### Support

 Have questions?
 You can reach out to the community members using the following channels